greatorangejuice/rsschool-2019Q1-cv/cv.md

 - Photoshop (basic)
 - Sony Vegas
 - Borland Delphi (labs at University)
 ### Soft Skills
 - I am really open person and I have expirence working in a team like a ingineer-constructor.
 - English level: Pre-Intermediate.
+    - Graduated English courses.
-But I have good expireence with native speakers.
+    - I have good experience with native speakers.
+I have a friend and he is a native.
+He lives in Minks.
-### Expirience
+### Experience
 #### Login Page on Ionic framework (HTML/CSS)
 [GitHub](https://github.com/greatorangejuice/ionic-page/tree/master/src/app/home)
 #### Tasks on CodeWars